openstack-infra/subunit2sql/doc/source/graph.rst

 command, or really any reason.

-A graph plugin is simply a python module that has of a few pieces: a set_cli_opts function, a generate_series function, and a a python entrypoint.
+A graph plugin is simply a python module that has of a few pieces: a set_cli_opts function, a generate_series function, and a python entrypoint.
 This is the same as the internal interface for the in-tree commands, meaning that migrating a command from landing in the upstream repo and as an external plugin is quite straightforward.

 Entry Point
 -----------
-This is how you tell the subunit2sql-graph command about the existance of the external plugin.
+This is how you tell the subunit2sql-graph command about the existence of the external plugin.
 It leverages setuptools and stevedore to register the module in a known namespace which will be loaded by the subunit2sql-graph command.